 A light clean is often classified as a "standard clean."
-The apartment has been maintained and there are not deep levels of grime and dirt that the professional needs to remove.
-Fees are generally less expensive for recurring standard cleanings as opposed to a one-time standard cleaning.
-Here’s H2O Professional Cleaning Services’ pricing for standard cleaning:
+This is the best options for apartments that have been maintained and without deep levels of grime and dirt that the professional cleaning crew needs to remove.
+Fees are generally less expensive for standard regular cleanings as opposed to a standard one-time cleaning.

-Recurring cleaning of a two-bedroom apartment: $100–$150, depending on the frequency
+- Recurring cleaning of a two-bedroom apartment: $100–$150, depending on the frequency

 - One-time regular cleaning for a two-bedroom apartment: $150+

 The national average cost of a deep clean for a typical apartment is between $125 and $250.
 Deep cleans help when an apartment needs a more thorough cleaning, such as after a party or in preparation for a big event.